dxdc/homebridge-blinds/README.md

 You can omit any of the `up_url`, `down_url`, `stop_url` if you don't want these to send a command, and `position_url` if you want the blinds to only emulate the position (using a timer).

-You can omit `http_method`, it defaults to `POST`.
+You can omit `http_options`, it defaults to `{ method: 'POST' }`.
 Note that it can also be configured to accept any number of additional arguments (headers, body, form, etc.) that [request](https://github.com/request/request) or [requestretry](https://github.com/FGRibreau/node-request-retry) supports.

 `success_codes` allows you to define which HTTP response codes indicate a successful server response.
 If omitted, it defaults to 200.